Tourist traps are like bad knees – everyone over 50 has experienced them.

 This former prison operated from 1872 to 1973 and now serves as a historic site offering tours of cell blocks, gallows, and solitary confinement areas.
 The concept sounds fascinating for history buffs.

-But here’s the deal… many visitors find the self-guided tours lacking in substance and context.
+Many visitors find the self-guided tours lacking in substance and context.
 Without hiring a private guide (at additional cost), you’re left to wander through mostly empty buildings with minimal information.

 Want me to save you some disappointment?
 Research the history before visiting or time your visit during one of their special events.
 Regular admission provides access to buildings that have been stripped of most original features, leaving little to actually see.